autogoal/autogoal/Readme.md

 - [Solving Heterogeneous AutoML Problems with AutoGOAL](https://www.automl.org/wp-content/uploads/2020/07/AutoML_2020_paper_20.pdf) is the first actual description of AutoGOAL as a framework, unifying the ideas presented in the previous papers.

+- [Demo Application for the AutoGOAL Framework](http://hdl.handle.net/10045/110741) is a short paper highlighting some of the key characteristics of AutoGOAL based on the demo app.

+- [Automatic Discovery of Heterogeneous Machine Learning Pipelines: An Application to Natural Language Processing](https://www.aclweb.org/anthology/2020.coling-main.317/) presents AutoGOAL with a focus on solving Natural Language Processing problems.

 ## 🤝 Contribution

 Code is licensed under MIT.
 Read the details in the [collaboration section](https://autogoal.github.io/contributing).

 This project follows the [all-contributors](https://allcontributors.org) specification.
 Any contribution will be given credit, from fixing typos, to reporting bugs, to implementing new core functionalities.

 Here are all the current contributions.

 > **🙏 Thanks!**